headforwards-spd/headforwards-website/src/pages/info-pages/dedicated-teams.md

       - type: markdown-component
         text: "The majority of our dedicated teams are focused on software development although we have also built teams that focus on other areas of business such as Customer Service and Product Management. \r

+          \ \r

-          Our belief in the value of dedicated teams and our ability to recruit and mange them to exceed client’s expectations is what lies at the core of Headforwards’ reputation in software development. "
+          Our belief in the value of dedicated teams and our ability to recruit and manage them to exceed client’s expectations is what lies at the core of Headforwards’ reputation in software development.\r\n"
   - type: image-copy-component
     isRightImage: false
     isPostit: false